-I am currently working across a number of research projects (details below).
+I am currently working on a number of research projects (details below).
 While these are seemingly distinct, even distant from each other, they share a research approach.
 I call this approach "epistemologies and pedagogies of implication."
 I am interested in how to grapple with the "difficult knowledge" (Britzman 1998) of benefiting (as an individual, a member of a social group, and/or an institution) from the injustices, violences, inequalities, and oppression of others.

-• Domesticating the Nazi Past.
+•Domesticating the Nazi Past.
 Gender, Generation and the Familial Turn in Recent German Memory: This book manuscript in process focuses on how descendants of Nazi supporters and perpetrators mine family archives to break family secrets and account publicly for their ancestors' role in Holocaust crimes.
-My work focusses, for example, on recent memoirs, autobiographical film, and museums exhibits.
+My work focuses, for example, on recent memoirs, autobiographical film, and museum exhibits.

 •“Un-settling Queer Pedagogy”: This is a series of journal articles that respectively revisits some of my earlier foundational work in queer pedagogy (Luhmann 1998).
 Across these articles, I grapple with how to engage critically with settler colonial violence when writing about and from within feminist and queer education.

 •“Prairie Sexualities: Theories, Archives, Affects, Communities:” with Marie Lovrod ( University of Saskatchewan) will be an essay collection about sexuality studies on, if not necessarily about, the prairies that begins from a place-based analysis.

 In the past, beside introductory WGS courses, I have taught upper year and graduate seminars including: Sexualities: Feminism, Queer and Trans Theories; Queer and Indigenous Theorizing; The Affective Life of Settler Colonialism; Feminist Feelings – Theorizing Affect; Women and the Holocaust; Cultural Memory & Social Justice; On Complicity & Being Implicated: Difficult Questions for Social Justice